 Alternatively, a sampling calorimeter with scintillator-tungsten structure is proposed.
 It can be built in a compact and cost effective way.
-The structure of the ScW ECAL is similar to the SiW ECAL.
-The major geometry parameters of the ScW ECAL are also studied and optimized, with the similar results of the SiW ECAL.
-The active layers of the ScW ECAL are consisting of $5\times45\text{mm}^2$ scintillator strips.
-The scintillator strips in adjacent layers are perpendicular to each other to achieve a $5\times5\text{mm}^2$ effective transverse readout cell size.
-Each strip is covered by a reflector film to increase collection efficiency and improve uniformity of the scintillation light.
+The structure of the ScW-ECAL is similar to the SiW-ECAL.
+The major geometry parameters of the ScW-ECAL are also studied and optimized, with results that are similar to the SiW-ECAL.
+The primary difference is in the thickness of the active layers.
+The active layers of the ScW-ECAL consists of $5 \times 45 \text{ mm}^2$ scintillator strips.
+The scintillator strips in adjacent layers are perpendicular to each other to achieve a $5 \times 5 \text{ mm}^2$ effective transverse readout cell size.
+Each strip is covered by a reflector film to increase light collection efficiency and improve uniformity of the scintillation light as a function of impact position on the strip.
 Photons from each scintillator strip are read out by a very compact photo-sensor, SiPM, attached at the end of the strip.
-The SiPM and highly integrated readout electronics make the dead area in the ScW ECAL almost negligible.
+The SiPM and highly integrated readout electronics make the dead area in the ScW-ECAL almost negligible.
+The possibility of attaching an SiPM on both ends of the strips is also considered.